HawDevelopment/Ro-Lib/docs/Api.md

 ## Strategy

 Have you ever had different changing selections that require a specific function?
-With Strategy you register functions with a specific name, the later set the strategy and when it's called it will execute the function with the corresponding name.
+With Strategy you register functions with a specific name, then later set it as the strategy and then execute the function at will.
-Especially useful for changing powers.
+Especially useful for changing powers and abilities.

 ### Strategy.new

-`Strategy.new(handles: {[string]: function}, start: string): Strategy`
+`Strategy.new(handles: {[string]: function}, start: string?): Strategy`

 Creates a new strategy.
-If start isnt given it will defualt to the first index.
+If start is given it will set the index to it.

 ``` lua
 local lib = require(path.to.lib)